 I was hired to rewrite a script that ultimately became the first narrative lacrosse feature ever released to theaters.
 CROOKED ARROWS tells the story of an estranged Native American man who must help the boys on his childhood reservation reclaim lacrosse for themselves.
 Professional and collegiate Native American players from across the northeast were cast in order to deliver authentic game action.
 The film stars Brandon Routh (SUPERMAN RETURNS, SCOTT PILGRIM VS. THE WORLD), and Gil Birmingham (TWILIGHT, HELL OR HIGH WATER) It was shot in the Boston area, as well as in Los Angeles.
 I love to watch the game, and am proud as hell of this movie, but I still can't catch with a stick.

 Gone Into The Clearing

 I was introduced to director Meredith Veach by a mutual friend who said we should talk.
 The result was a short film that I wrote and she directed about a young man who escapes the chaos of the city only to find the the wilderness is far less forgiving.
 Shot in New York City and the Shenandoah River Valley, GONE INTO THE CLEARING has screened across the country in a number of film festivals.

 Empower: Mind Over Matter

-This anthology of short stories by working screenwriters will see all of its proceeds benefit the UCLA Brain Tumor Program.
-I contributed the story, "We Provide the Bucket," which takes place in an anechoic chamber, and is loosely based on my own personal experience with a brain injury.
+This anthology of short stories by working screenwriters saw all of its proceeds benefit the UCLA Brain Tumor Program.
+I contributed the story, "We Provide the Bucket," which takes place in an anechoic chamber, and is based on my own personal experience with a brain injury.